-According to the U.S. Census Bureau, actual U.S. total housing starts were 0.3 million for the first quarter of 2024, an increase of 1.3% compared to the first quarter of 2023.
-Actual U.S. single-family starts for the first quarter of 2024 were 0.2 million, an increase of 27.0% compared to the first quarter of 2023.
-A composite of third-party sources, including the National Association of Home Builders, are forecasting 1.4 million U.S. total housing starts and 1.0 million U.S. single-family housing starts for 2024, which is relatively flat and an increase of 4.4%, respectively, from 2023.
-In addition, the Home Improvement Research Institute is forecasting sales in the professional repair and remodel end market to increase approximately 1.3% in 2024 compared to 2023.
+According to the U.S. Census Bureau, actual U.S. total housing starts were 0.3 million 0.4 million for the first second quarter of 2024, an increase a decrease of 1.3% 7.1% compared to the first second quarter of 2023.
+Actual U.S. single-family starts for the first second quarter of 2024 were 0.2 million 0.3 million, an increase of 27.0% 7.4% compared to the first second quarter of 2023.
+A composite of third-party sources, including the National Association of Home Builders, are forecasting 1.4 million U.S. total housing starts and 1.0 million U.S. single-family housing starts for 2024, which is relatively flat and an increase of 4.4% 9.0%, respectively, from 2023.
+In addition, the Home Improvement Research Institute is forecasting sales in the professional repair and remodel end market to increase approximately 1.3% 1.2% in 2024 compared to 2023.

 We believe the long-term outlook for the housing industry is positive and that the housing industry remains underbuilt due to growth in the underlying demographics compared to historical new construction levels.
-While historically low existing homes for sale has provided some current resiliency for new home sales, rising interest rates and inflation have tempered near term demand as homes become less affordable for consumers, investors and builders.
+While historically low Low existing homes for sale, has provided builder incentives and modifications to home size and complexity continue to provide some current resiliency for new home sales rising despite the challenges from higher interest rates and inflation that have tempered near term impacted demand as homes become less affordable and affordability for consumers, investors and builders.
 We believe we are well-positioned to take advantage of favorable long-term industry trends and to strategically increase our market share, both organically and through acquisitions.
 We will continue to focus on working capital by closely monitoring the credit exposure of our customers, remaining focused on maintaining the right level of inventory and by working with our vendors to improve payment terms and pricing on our products.
 We strive to achieve the appropriate balance of short-term expense control while maintaining the expertise and capacity to grow the business as market conditions expand.